aiotads/new-project/README.md

     WITHOUT WARRANTIES OR CONDITIONS OF ANY KIND, either express or implied.
     See the License for the specific language governing permissions and limitations under the License.

+MIT header:

+    Copyright (c) Innodisk Corporation and contributors.
+All rights reserved.
+    Licensed under ther MIT license.
+See LICENSE file in the project root for details.